 Assn. for Quality and Participation (AQP): Was an independent organization until 2004, when it became an affiliate organization of ASQ.
 Continues today as ASQ’s Team and Workplace Excellence Forum.

 Attribute data: Go/no-go information.
 The control charts based on attribute data include percent chart, number of affected units chart, count chart, count per unit chart, quality score chart and demerit chart.

-Attributes, method of: Method of measuring quality that consists of noting the presence (or absence) of some characteristic (attribute) in each of the units under consideration and counting how many units do (or do not) possess it.
+Attributes, method of: A method of measuring quality that consists of noting the presence (or absence) of some characteristic (attribute) in each of the units under consideration and counting how many units do (or do not) possess it.
 Example: go/no-go gauging of a dimension.

-Automotive Industry Action Group (AIAG): A global automotive trade association with about 1,600 member companies that focuses on common business processes, implementation guidelines, education and training.
+Automotive Industry Action Group (AIAG): A global automotive trade association with about 2,600-plus member companies that focuses on common business processes, implementation guidelines, education and training.

 Autonomation: A form of automation in which machinery automatically inspects each item after producing it and ceases production and notifies humans if a defect is detected.
 Toyota expanded the meaning of jidohka to include the responsibility of all workers to function similarly—to check every item produced and, if a defect is detected, make no more until the cause of the defect has been identified and corrected.
 Also see “jidohka.”

 Availability: The ability of a product to be in a state to perform its designated function under stated conditions at a given time.

 Average chart: A control chart in which the subgroup average, X-bar, is used to evaluate the stability of the process level.

 Average outgoing quality (AOQ): The expected average quality level of an outgoing product for a given value of incoming product quality.

 Average outgoing quality limit (AOQL): The maximum average outgoing quality over all possible levels of incoming quality for a given acceptance sampling plan and disposal specification.